 - X-Large fits women’s shoe size 15.5+ / men’s shoe size 14+

 Each of the Summit’s spikes are 3/8″ inches long and provide plenty of extra traction to keep you from falling on ice or slipping and sliding when hiking on broken out trails covered with packed snow.
-They’re attached to a natural rubber harness which wraps around the sole of your shoe or boot, as well as a toe cup and heel counter that lock the crampon to your footwear.
+They’re attached to a natural rubber harness that wraps around the sole of your shoe or boot, as well as a toe cap and heel counter that lock the crampon to your footwear.
 Blue plastic plates between the spikes, called “anti-balling plates”, prevent wet snow from clumping to the spikes under your feet which can make hiking very awkward when it occurs.
 You also find these plates on full mountaineering crampons, for the same reason.

 The Boa closure system is used to keep the Summit from coming off during use.
 A steel lace is threaded through the front toe cup and the sides to the Boa closure (a twist knob) located on the back of the heel counter.
 To tighten the steel lace, you push the knob in and turn it clockwise.
 To release, you pull the knob back which will loosen the lace.
 It’s pretty straightforward.